 We're now in a world of instant results.
 People can have complete image 'makeovers', or even life makeovers, during a 45 minute (including adverts) television programme.

 But, as many of us have discovered, is that Grand New Starts don't tend to produce lasting changes and often upset the people around us.

-This is because they often upset our 'personal ecology'.
-The risk with The Grand New Start is that it can cause disruption in our lives and in our relationships and can often result in a such a backlash that we give up the new start pretty quickly.
+This is because they often upset our 'personal ecology' - provoking a backlash.
+And this is because Grand New Start often causes disruption in our lives and in our relationships which can result unexpected consequences.
+And these unforeseen side-effects often cause us to give up the new start pretty quickly.

 The Comfort, Stretch, and Panic Zones

-In our Pegasus NLP courses we have a number of sessions, including the High and the Low Ropes courses, which enable people to explore their ability to be flexible in attitude.
+In our NLP courses we have a number of sessions, including the High and the Low Ropes courses, which enable people to explore their ability to be flexible in attitude.
 Before these we explore the Comfort Stretch Panic and the 10% New concepts: